justsml/guides/interviews/passing-the-tech-screen/README.md

 ## React:

-1. What is the one lifecycle hook that is in every class component?
+1. What is one lifecycle hook that is in every class component?
 1. Name as many lifecycle hooks as you can?
     1. Bonus: Name the deprecated hooks.
 1. What is the difference between state and props?